What Are the 5 Levels of Friendship?

 This comes with serious consequences.

-For example, I have an extreme introvert friend who has several lifelong close friends but other than that, his social network is almost nonexistent.
+For example, I have an extremely introverted friend who has several lifelong close friends, but other than that, his social network is almost nonexistent.

 As a result, he has always had a hard time career-wise.
-There is no large crowd of acquaintances whose expertise he could tap into or that he could ask for a job.
+There is no large professional network he could tap into.
+Nobody will recommend him or do him a favor.

 Also, he has few sexual opportunities.
-For him, it’s either “Until death do us part,” or nothing.
-There are no “friends with benefits” in his life.
+For him, it’s either “Till death do us part” or nothing.
+There are no flings or casual sexual relationships in his life.

 What Is the Solution?

-The extreme introvert usually suffers from social anxiety.
+The extreme introvert typically suffers from social anxiety.
 For them, reaching out to a stranger is hell.

-You can untrain this behavior though.
-The key is to go about it in the most incremental way.
-Don’t just tell an extreme introvert to go talk to people — it will never work.
-Rather, come up with a sequence of baby steps.
+You can untrain this behavior, though.
+The key is to go about it incrementally.
+Come up with a sequence of baby steps.

 2. An Extreme Level of Extraversion

-With hardcore extroverts, it’s the opposite extreme.
-They know millions of people and are loose friends with most of them.
+With hardcore extroverts, it’s the opposite.
+They are friends with everybody.

-But these friendships lack any depth.
+But these friendships lack depth.
 They have no close friends, not to mention intimate friends.
-As a result, the hardcore extrovert has nobody they can call on in moments of crisis.
+They have nobody they can call on in moments of crisis.

-I have a close family member who is like this.
+I have a family member who is like this.
 That person is buddy-buddy with everybody.
-Hardly a day goes by when he doesn’t make a new friend.
-As soon as he leaves the house, it’s on.
+He can’t leave the house without meeting someone new.

 What Is the Solution?

 That is easier said than done, though.
-Extreme extroverts can’t just simply change their ways.
-They are so hyper, sitting down with the same person for an hour and actually listening to them will be virtually impossible.
+Extreme extroverts can’t just change their ways.
+They are so hyper that just sitting down with someone for an hour will feel like torture to them.

-Therapy or coaching can be a solution.
-There is a deep-rooted reason why the extreme extrovert cannot pay attention to the other person, e.g. because their primal caregivers never build a deep relationship with them.
-They lack role models.
+Therapy or coaching can help.
+There is usually a deeply rooted reason why the extreme extrovert cannot pay attention to the other person.
+Often, it is because their parents never built a deep relationship with them.

 The relationship with the therapist/coach in itself can be therapeutic.
-By being forced to regularly convene with the same contact person, the extreme extrovert can practice zooming in on just one relationship.
+By being forced to regularly convene with the same person, the extreme extrovert can practice zooming in on one relationship.

 3. A Mobile Lifestyle

-Remote work is all the hype.
-What started out as a weird niche phenomenon — a handful of digital nomads working from their laptops at the beach in Thailand — has now become a mass movement.
+Digital nomadism is all the hype.
+What started out as a niche phenomenon has now become a mass movement.
 The pandemic made sure of that.

-This is a problem I struggle with myself.
-Ever since I started traveling full-time, I have noticed how tricky it is to deeply connect with people if you are only around for a few months.
-Naturally, they will be hesitant to commit.
+This is a problem I have encountered myself.
+Ever since I started traveling full-time, I have noticed how tricky it is to connect with new people.
+If you are only around for a few months at most, they will hesitate to commit.

-Also, the deep friendships you had up until now will start to fizzle out.
-The more time that goes by, the more your old friends back home will move on to new friends.
+In addition, the deep friendships you have built until now will start to fizzle out.
+The more time passes, the more your old friends back home will move on to new friends that are actually around.

 What Is the Solution?

 One solution is to befriend other digital nomads.
-They will be more aware of the problem.
+They understand what it is like.
 They will also go to greater lengths to make it work long-distance.
-Finally, they are flexible enough to meet up with you all over the world.
+Last but not least, they are flexible enough to meet up with you worldwide.

 The other solution is to have several home bases.
 If you keep traveling to the same few cities each year, it will become easier to build deep connections with people who live there year-round.
-In the same way, you can make sure to regularly visit your old friends to keep the connection alive.
+You can also visit your old friends back home regularly to keep the connection alive.

 Leave a Comment